keybittech/awayto_dev/content/docs/0.3.0/creating_a_feature/_index.md

 A feature can mean a lot of different things.
 Here we'll give a quick rundown of what you might need to do when developing a new feature, from the database to the user interface.

 Perhaps the most important aspect of any new implementation is the underlying data structure.
-We can either first create a Typescript type, or a Postgres table, depending on our needs.
-Generally, both will be necessary, as the Typescript type will be used to represent the Postgres table.
+We can either first create a Protobuf definition or a Postgres table, depending on our needs.
+Generally, both will be necessary, as the Protobuf will be used to define APIs and represent data relating to the Postgres table.